State Management in 2026: Comparing Zustand, Signals, and Redux - Which One Should You Pick?

 Developers appreciate its API, which resembles plain JavaScript objects.
 For instance, creating a store takes just a few lines, and middleware support allows extensions like persistence.

 Compared to Redux, Zustand offers better bundle size and easier integration.
-As noted in a detailed comparison, it eliminates much of the ceremony while maintaining essential features.
+As noted in a detailed comparison, it eliminates much of the ceremony while maintaining key features.
 This makes it ideal for medium-sized apps seeking balance.

 Signals: Reactive and Fine-Grained